Australian construction price outlook – Q4 2024

 Source: Altus Group

-Escalation rates remain highly variable where we can see a range from 4% to 10%, depending on sector type, size, trade mix, capacity and location.
+Escalation rates remain highly variable, depending on project type, size, location and materials.
 Given these complexities, it is essential to consult professional quantity surveyors to evaluate project-specific costs and escalation factors.
-Tailored assessments ensure accurate forecasting and risk management in this evolving economic landscape.
+Tailored assessments ensure accurate forecasting and risk management.

-Figure 2 - A snapshot of Australian construction material price trends – Q3 2024
+Figure 2 - A snapshot of Australian construction material price trends – Q4 2024

 Material price movements

-Plasterboard: Plasterboard prices have levelled off this quarter after increasing by more than 7% over the year.
+Plasterboard: Plasterboard prices have levelled off this quarter after a significant increase over the year.
 With demand remaining weak, no further price hikes are anticipated.

 Macro-economic review